Our Monitor Motion Tests

 Pursuit Pattern

-Lastly, you'll notice a motion photo in each of these tests, from VRR motion performance and response time to CAD.
-This shows a visual representation of what motion looks like, even if it's just a picture of our pursuit pattern.
-This pattern has multiple elements, from different colors to white lines on a black background.
+Lastly, we include pursuit photos with the CAD and VRR motion performance tests.
+This shows a visual representation of what motion looks like, even if it's just a picture of our testing pattern.
+There are multiple elements, from different colors to white lines on a black background.
 This is to better represent various content that may move on your screen while gaming.

 60Hz